JaCKoP619/battleBoardGame/README.md

 The game is divided into three applications, that communicate with each other by generating and reading intended to eachother .txt files, that contain informations about state of the game and changes made. changing the file artificialy might break and crash the game, also will resault in the loss of honor.

 ### The mediator
-The mediator is program starting the game, controling the data transfer between the player programs, performing end turn operations and checking if the victory condition has been met. it also implemens the turn clock and turn counter.
+The mediator is program starting the game, serving as a relay and controling the data transfer between the player programs, performing end turn operations and checking if the victory condition has been met. it also implemens the turn clock and turn counter.
 Uppon starting the app the greeting message will appear.
 Later user will be asked if the save file will be provided. the save file can be generated at the main menu of the plaer program, to save the current state of the game for later.
+Mediator is sole application designed to be used by a human user, and calling program responsible for handling the game from the user perspective is done by via it's terminal window.

 ### The player
+The player program is responsible for communication with the user, gathering commands, displaying info about current map layout and units statuses, and monitors inputed data in order to prevent from incorrect use.

 ## User inteface
 ### Home menu